YPares/arpligner/README.md

 To achieve this, the big difference between Arpligner and the aforementioned plugins is that Arpligner does very intentionally _**not** come with its own graphical interface for editing patterns_.
-Instead it will rely on arp patterns being fed to it as regular (and possibly live) MIDI data.
-Therefore, you can make use of your DAW piano rool and MIDI sequencing capabilities[^1], play those patterns live, or use an external MIDI sequencer (software or hardware).
+Instead it will rely on arp patterns being fed to it as regular (and possibly live) MIDI data: you can thus make use of your DAW piano rool and MIDI sequencing capabilities[^1], play those patterns live, or use an external MIDI sequencer (software or hardware).